Our Health Program

 Guiding practitioners to recovery through monitoring

 As the practitioner demonstrates evidence of progress in rehabilitation and recovery, the conditions on registration are gradually relaxed and/or removed.
-While a return to unconditional medical registration is a Health Program goal, a small number or practitioners, such as those with a recurring psychiatric illness, they may remain on the program indefinitely.
-They will be regularly reviewed by the Council Appointed Practitioner, the Impaired Registrants Panel and the Council.
+While a return to unconditional medical registration is a Health Program goal, a small number of practitioners, such as those with a recurring psychiatric illness, may remain on the program indefinitely.
+They will be regularly reviewed by the health assessor, the Impaired Registrants Panel and the Council.

 What happens when a doctor breaches a Health Program condition?